 Following the historic flood of 1977, when Beaverdam Creek flooded the western portion of the town, the Army Corps of Engineers, FEMA, and the Tennessee Valley Authority worked together for years to help the town mitigate future damages and restore the area.
 Stream bank stabilization projects through the Natural Resource Conservation Service needed to be completed in the following years.
 This most recent historic flood from Hurricane Helene, when Laurel Creek jumped its banks and flooded the eastern portion of town has not yet been addressed the same way.
-Nevertheless, the town needs a plan and adequate data to recover.
+Nevertheless, the town needs a plan and adequate data to guide recovery efforts and redevelopment which will mitigate future risks.